-Previous Exhibitions In the early twentieth century, motorcycles became the symbol of desire, evasion, wonder and speed.
-Motorcycle movies symbolize freedom, rebellion and independence.
-More importantly, the best movies portray not only stunning bikes but also a close-knit relationship between the movie character and the vehicle itself.
-In contrast to simple props, the motorcycles served as extensions of the characters riding them.
-Made in America takes a look at the amazing history of the motorcycle industry in North America.
-The motorcycle has become an important piece of Americana – representing freedom in the “land of the free.”
-Since 1895 there have been over 315 motorcycle manufacturers in the USA, and Made in America showcases over 60 of the rarest and most significant bikes to give you a sense of the industry’s history and continued relevance.
-An objective look at the collapse of the British Motorcycle Industry.
-This fascinating walk through time illustrates the rise and fall of Britain’s motorcycling industry and showcases motorcycles from 17 different manufacturers from AJS to Zenith, spanning from 1908 to 1995.
-A cautionary tale eerily reflective of today’s near collapse of the US automotive industry!
-From a 1912 Model 8 to the 100th Anniversary Model Electra-Glide, see the evolution of the motorcycle that has become the gold standard in the motorcycle industry today.
+Previous Exhibitions Motorcycle movies symbolize freedom, rebellion, and independence.
+In the early twentieth century, motorcycles became the symbol of desire, evasion, wonder, and speed.
+These cycles in cinema portray not only stunning bikes but also a close-knit relationship between the movie character and the motorcycle itself.
+In contrast to simple props, the bikes served as extensions of the characters riding them.
+Made in America takes a deeper look into the amazing history of the motorcycle industry in North America.
+The motorcycle has become an important piece of Americana. representing freedom in the “land of the free”.
+There have been over 315 motorcycle manufacturers in the USA since 1985 and this exhibit showcases over 60 of the rarest and most significant bikes to give you a sense of the industry’s history and continued relevance.
+This fascinating exhibit takes an objective look at the collapse of the British motorcycle industry.
+This walk through time illustrates the rise and fall of Britain’s motorcycling industry and showcases motorcycles from 17 different manufacturers from AJS to Zenith, spanning from 1908 to 1995.
+A cautionary tale eerily reflective of today’s near collapse of the US automotive industry.
+From a 1912 Model 8 to the 100th Anniversary Model Electra-Glide, see the evolution of the motorcycle that has become the gold standard in the industry today.